serg-kritsa/micro-front-ends-concept/additional-notes.md

 ## apps communication
-pass callback from container & receive it in subapp pass callback from subapp & receive it in component
+pass callback from container & receive it in subapp pass callback from subapp & receive it in component refactor to receive props in route components which already make use it